bytedeco/javacpp/README.txt

 In this example, the `FunctionPointer` object gets created implicitly, but to call a native function pointer, we could define one that instead contains a `native call()/apply()` method, and create an instance explicitly.
 Such a class can also be extended in Java to create callbacks, and like any other normal `Pointer` object, must be allocated with a `native void allocate()` method, *so please remember to hang on to references in Java*, as those will get garbage collected.
 As a bonus, `FunctionPointer.call()/apply()` maps in fact to an overloaded `operator()` of a C++ function object that we can pass to other functions by annotating parameters with `@ByVal` or `@ByRef`, as with the `sort()` function in the example above.

-==Instructions for Android and RoboVM==
+==Instructions for Android, Avian, and RoboVM==
+The easiest one to get working is Avian compiled with OpenJDK class libraries, so let's start with that.
+After creating and building a program as described above, without any further modifications, we can directly execute it with this command:
+{{{
+$ avian-dynamic -Xbootclasspath/a:javacpp.jar <MainClass>
+}}}

-Inside the directory of the Android project:
+However, in the case of Android, we need to do a bit more work.
+Inside the directory of the project:
  # Copy the `javacpp.jar` file into the `libs/` subdirectory, and
  # Run this command to produce the `*.so` library files in `libs/armeabi/`:
 {{{